Ronaldo gets iconic number seven shirt back at Man Utd

-Manchester United have confirmed Cristiano Ronaldo will wear the number seven shirt for the 2021-22 season.

-Ronaldo, who broke Ali Daei's long-standing record of international goals with a double for Portugal against the Republic of Ireland on Wednesday, re-joined United in a sensational transfer from Juventus at the end of the transfer window.
+Ronaldo, who broke Ali Daei's long-standing record of international goals with a double for Portugal against Republic of Ireland on Thursday (AEST), re-joined United in a sensational transfer from Juventus at the end of the transfer window.

-The superstar forward, who on Thursday was released from international duty, wore United's iconic number seven during his first stint at Old Trafford, which ended in 2009.
+The superstar forward, who on Friday (AEST) was released from international duty, wore United's iconic number seven during his first stint at Old Trafford, which ended in 2009.

 He wore the number nine during his first season at Madrid, before taking the number seven shirt after club legend Raul left for Schalke in 2010.